 How to buy The Reject Shop (TRS) shares

-The Reject Shop Limited is a discount stores business based in Australia.
-The Reject Shop shares (TRS) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
-The Reject Shop has a trailing 12-month revenue of around $778.7 million.
+The Reject Shop is a discount stores business based in Australia.
+The Reject Shop shares (TRS) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian dollars.
+The Reject Shop has a trailing 12-month revenue of around $769 million.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in The Reject Shop